 A transaction deposit is a deposit made to a transaction account, such as a checking account.
 This type of account is ideal for everyday banking, since you can generally put money in and take money out whenever you like.

-Non-transaction deposits are the opposite — these are deposits made to non-transaction accounts, which include savings accounts, money market accounts, and CDs.
+Non-transaction deposits are the opposite — they are funds put into non-transaction accounts, which include savings accounts, money market accounts, and CDs.
 With a non-transaction account, you will face some restrictions in when and how often you can access your money.
-However, the advantage of non-transaction deposits is that this money will typically earn more interest than a transaction deposit will
+However, the advantage of non-transaction deposits is that this money will typically earn more interest than a transaction deposit will.

 FAQ